-Is Refinancing Your Home to Payf Off Debt a Smart Move?
+Is Refinancing Your Home to Pay Off Debt a Smart Move?

 The Pros – Paying off credit card debt via home refinance

-With average credit card interest rates sitting around 15% and average mortgage rates sitting below 5%, simple math says you could save money by pulling money from your home equity and clearing all debt from your credit cards.
+With average credit card interest rates sitting around 15 percent and average mortgage rates sitting below 5 percent, simple math says you could save money by pulling money from your home equity and clearing all debt from your credit cards.

-If you opt to itemize your taxes, mortgage interest is tax deductible.
-Credit card interest – which, again, is often much higher – is not tax deductible.
-For the average homeowner this tax deduction is usually minimal, but we’ll chalk this up as a pro.
+If you opt to itemize your taxes, mortgage interest is tax-deductible.
+Credit card interest – which, again, is often much higher – is not tax-deductible.
+For the average homeowner, this tax deduction is usually minimal, but we’ll chalk this up as a benefit of refinancing your home.

-If your credit cards are maxed out then your credit utilization ratio (your balances divided by your credit limits) is likely much higher than the recommended 30%.
-Therefore paying them off in full could give your credit score a much needed boost.
+If your credit cards are maxed out then your credit utilization ratio (your balances divided by your credit limits) is likely much higher than the recommended 30 percent.
+Therefore paying them off in full could give your credit score a much-needed boost.

 The Cons – Paying off credit card debt via home refinance